kvn23/portfolio/README.md

 Main libraries: Scikit-Learn, CatBoost, SHAP, LIME, Anchors (alibi), Counterfactual Instances (alibi)

-**Open Jupyter Notebooks:**
+**Jupyter Notebooks:**
-- (**Explaining Iris Species Predictions with Anchors, LIME and Counterfactual Instances**)[]
+- (Explaining Iris Species Predictions with *Anchors*, *LIME* and *Counterfactual Instances*)[]
-- (**Explaining Credit Risk Predictions with Anchors and LIME**)[]
+- (Explaining Credit Risk Predictions with *Anchors* and *LIME*)[]
-- (**Explaining Credit Risk Predictions with Counterfactual Instances**)[]
+- (Explaining Credit Risk Predictions with *Counterfactual Instances*)[]
-- (**Explaining Heart Disease Predictions with Anchors and LIME**)[]
+- (Explaining Heart Disease Predictions with *Anchors* and *LIME*)[]
-- (**Explaining Heart Disease Predictions with Counterfactual Instances**)[]
+- (Explaining Heart Disease Predictions with *Counterfactual Instances*)[]

 ### 3  Turbofan Engine RUL prediction

 Project Summary:
 This was one of the first datasets and machine learning projects I personally ever coded on.
 For a seminar thesis, my supervisor threw me in at the deep end by benchmarking different algorithms on this dataset.
 At the beginning of this project I barely knew how to code in Python, let alone building machine learning models.
 By the end, this project had gave me a glimpse into CNN and LSTM models, as well as handling time series data.
-In this case i settled for the implementation of a CNN as proposed by [Xiang Li (2018)](https://www.sciencedirect.com/science/article/abs/pii/S0951832017307779).
+In this, case i settled for the implementation of a CNN as proposed by [Xiang Li (2018)](https://www.sciencedirect.com/science/article/abs/pii/S0951832017307779).

 Dataset(s):
 - Turbofan Engine Degradation Simulation Data Set